Brush discharge

 Both brush and corona discharges represent local regions next to conductors where due to the high voltage the air has undergone electrical breakdown: it has ionized and become conductive, allowing current to leak into the air.
 They occur when the electric field at the conductor exceeds the dielectric strength of the air, the "disruptive potential gradient", roughly 30 kilovolts per centimeter.
 At that voltage, electrons in the air are accelerated by the electric field to a high enough velocity that they knock other electrons off gas molecules when they hit them, creating ions and additional electrons, which go on to ionize additional molecules in a chain reaction.
 The electric field is highest at sharp points on the conductor, so discharges tend to form at these points.
 Because the electric field decreases as the distance from the conductor increases, it eventually drops below the value needed for ionization, so corona and brush discharges have a limited extent and are localized near the conductor.

 Occurring in very high voltage equipment like EHV power transmission lines, radio transmitters and their antennas, CRT power supplies, and power supplies for scientific equipment like lasers and particle accelerators, a brush discharge represents a serious failure of electrical insulation, and may be a fire hazard.
 Like other electric arcs, brush discharges produce ozone gas, which can be noxious to nearby people in an enclosed space and over time can cause embrittlement of some plastics.
 Tesla coils producing brush discharges and streamer discharges are displayed for entertainment at science fairs and rock concerts.

 The ability of an electrical discharge to cause an explosion in flammable atmospheres is measured by the effective energy of the discharge.
 The effective energy of brush discharges is 10-20 mJ, much larger than that of corona discharges 0.1 mJ.
 Therefore, brush discharges are considered an explosion hazard, while corona discharges are not.
-Brush discharges can occur from charged insulating plastics (for example polythene) to a conductor.
+Brush discharges can occur from charged insulating plastics (for example polyethylene) to a conductor.